Daunian stele

 A Daunian stele is a type of stone funerary monument constructed by the Daunians, an Iapygian tribe which inhabited Apulia in classical antiquity.
 Daunian stelae were made from the end of the 8th century BC to the 6th century BC.
-They consist of a parallelepiped-shaped plate, which protrudes from the upper head and decorated on all four sides.
+They consist of a parallelepiped-shaped plate with a protrusion on the upper side and decoration on all four sides.
 Sizes vary between 40 and 130 cm in height, and consequently, between 20 and 80 cm in width while the thickness is between 3 and 12 cm.

 Description

 Daunian stelea were made from limestone in the southern part of Gargano where 2000 copies were found.
 Originally they were placed vertically on top of the mound covering the tomb, with a base devoid decoration that was stuck in the ground.
 Their decorations were executed with more or less deep incisions, a schematic representation of the deceased in their full dress funeral (decoration primary) accompanied by ornaments and abstract figurative scenes that form filler (secondary decoration).

 The stars are divided into two categories depending on the presence of weapons in the depiction of the deceased, or ornaments.
 The first category would cover warriors, belonging to approximately 14% of the stelae found, while the second group, which includes all others, also includes the many stars which refer to female characters, approximately 6% of total stele found, which have a characteristic style with long braid on the back, also in depictions on pottery.